Vladimir Guerrero joins Vladimir Sr. as first father-son Home Run Derby winners

-SEATTLE (AP) — Toronto's Vladimir Guerrero Jr. joined Vladimir Sr. to become the first father-son duo to win the All-Star Home Run Derby, beating Tampa Bay's Randy Arozarena 25-23 in the final round on Monday night.

-Guerrero defeated Julio Rodríguez 21-20 in the semifinals after the Mariners star hit a record 41 in the first round in front of his hometown fans.
+Guerrero totaled 5 1/2 miles of homers — 29,390 feet to be exact.
+He defeated Julio Rodríguez 21-20 in the semifinals after the Mariners star hit a record 41 in the first round in front of his hometown fans.

 Batting against Blue Jays manager John Schneider, Guerrero was the last semifinalist to swing and the first finalist, setting a final round record for homers to top the mark Pete Alonso set when he beat Guerrero 23-22 in 2019.

+Guerrero had 1 minute of bonus time, earning an additional 30 seconds because he twice reached 440 feet.

-“(Vladimir) obviously, the power that he has was incredible,” Arozarena said through an interpreter.
-"For me, I felt good going into that round.
+“Obviously, the power that he has was incredible,” Arozarena said through a translator.
+“For me, I felt good going into that round.
 But also he was able to get a minute of bonus time.
-I only had the 30 seconds of bonus time.
-He did a great job.”
+I only had the 30 seconds of bonus time.”

+Vladimir Guerrero Sr. won the 2007 derby while with the Los Angeles Angels, beating the Blue Jays’ Alex Rios 3-2 in the final.

-Arozarena had the most overall homers over the three rounds, 82 to Guerrero's 72.
+Arozarena had the most overall homers over the three rounds, 82 to Guerrero's 72, and the most distance at 33,077 feet.
 Arozarena overcame Luis Robert of the Chicago White Sox 35-22 in the semifinals.
 Robert hit the longest drive of the night, a 484-foot shot to left in the second round.
 That topped the high of 476 feet by Barry Bonds in the 2001 derby in Seattle.

 Trying to become the youngest Derby winner at age 22, Rodríguez knocked out Alonso, a two-time champion who hit 21.
 Rodríguez beat Corey Seager 32-24 in the first round last year at Dodger Stadium, then knocked out Alonso 31-23 before losing to Juan Soto 19-18 in the final.